-When the risk to your child is high and other means to protect are not reasonable, Social Services may ask you to place your child with a relative to avoid custody.
-For this reason, Social Services always asks about relatives or friends who could provide care for your child.
+When the risk to your child is high and other means to protect are not reasonable, Social Work Services may ask you to place your child with a relative to avoid custody.
+For this reason, Social Work Services always asks about relatives or friends who could provide care for your child.
 State policy requires that a kinship assessment be completed in these cases, as well as a criminal background and child abuse/neglect check.

 These placements can help avoid custody and give the parents an opportunity to address any safety issues needed to return the child home.
-These placements are intended to be short-term and can occur during the investigative process or while Social Services is providing services after an investigation.
+These placements are intended to be short-term and can occur during the investigative process or while Social Work Services is providing services after an investigation.

 What happens after the investigation?

-If abuse, neglect or dependency allegations are found to be true, then the agency provides services to the family with child safety as the goal.
+If abuse, neglect or dependency allegations are found to be true, then the agency provides In-Home services to the family with child safety as the goal.
 You will be notified in writing of the case decision once the investigation is completed.
-This should occur within 30 days unless the social worker is unable to gather the needed information in that time frame.
+This should occur within 30-45 days unless the social worker is unable to gather the needed information in that time frame.

 There are some cases where risk to children is high and no safety planning or services can reasonably protect them.
-In these cases, Social Services can file a petition with Juvenile Court alleging abuse, neglect or dependency or ask the Court to protect the child by removal from the home.
+In these cases, Social Work Services can file a petition with Juvenile Court alleging abuse, neglect or dependency or ask the Court to protect the child by removal from the home.